Concentration Camp Anthems

 The SS’s official endorsement of the camp anthems distinguishes them from other camp songs, which similarly highlight a specific camp location, but would hardly have been accepted by the SS as camp anthems because they were written in a language other than German and they possessed an explicitly resistant character.
-One example is the “Dachaulied” (“Song of Dachau”), also known as “Arbeit macht frei” (“Work Sets One Free”, concentration camp Dachau, lyrics by Jura Soyfer and music by Herbert Zipper), created in 1938 and inspired by the inscription on the camp gate.
+One example is the 'Dachaulied' (Song of Dachau), also known as 'Arbeit macht frei' (Work Sets One Free, with lyrics by Jura Soyfer and music by Herbert Zipper).
+It was composed in 1938 and inspired by the inscription on the camp gate.
 In contrast to the Janus-face of the songs commissioned by the SS, it takes an accusatory stance.
-After quickly spreading amongst prisoners’, it was set to music several times and like the “Song of the Peat Bog Soldiers” even became known outside of Germany.
+After quickly spreading amongst prisoners, it was set to music several times and, like the 'Song of the peat bog soldiers', even became known outside of Germany.
 Other camp songs that superficially resemble camp anthems would never have been approved by the SS because, for example, they were not in German or raised critical and/or objectionable issues.
-Thus in the “Auschwitzlied” (“Song of Auschwitz”, concentration/death camp Auschwitz, lyrics by Camille Spielbichler together with an interned Jew or Margot Bachner to the melody of “Wo die Nordseewellen” (“Where the Waves of the North Sea”), the camp is decried as “accursed,” a provincial spot hated by the prisoners.
+Thus in the 'Auschwitzlied' (Song of Auschwitz, concentration/death camp Auschwitz, with lyrics by Camille Spielbichler and an unnamed interned Jew or Margot Bachner), sung to the melody of 'Wo die Nordseewellen' (Where the Waves of the North Sea), the camp is decried as 'accursed', a provincial spot hated by the prisoners.
 Much the same can be said for the 'Ravensbrücklied' (Song of Ravensbrück, after 1942, with lyrics by two Soviet prisoners and a melody adapted from a Russian folk song).
 Though it is more restrained in its formulation, it addresses itself to the Russian women flatly disparaged as communists by the Nazis.